Endre Misteth

-Endre Mistéth (10 September 1912 in Buziásfürdő – 12 July 2006) Hungarian bridge engineer, minister, winner of Szechenyi prize, builder of numerous bridges in Budapest following World War II.
+Endre Mistéth (10 September 1912 – 12 July 2006) Hungarian bridge engineer, minister, winner of Szechenyi prize, builder of numerous bridges in Budapest following World War II.

 Early career

-Mistath was born in Buziásfürdő, Temes County.
+Mistath was born in Buziásfürdő, Temes County (now Buziaș, Romania).
 His father's family was of French Huguenot origin, and his mother's side was of Greek-Serbian descent.
 After the Treaty of Trianon, the family moved from what became Romanian territory to Hungary.
 He began his studies at Matyas Hunyadi military academy, originally intending for a career in the army, but eventually graduated from the Budapest Technical University in 1935.
 He began work in the Ganz rail factory and later took part in the building of roads between Székesfehérvár and Graz.
 He opened his own practice in 1940.
 Among his early work was a cable bridge in Szolnok which at the time was the largest of its kind in Europe.
-He took part in the resistance during the Second World War.
+He took part in the resistance during World War II.